znoxx/tbng2/README.md

 ![result](result.jpg)

-Also using USB WiFi Dongle instead of cable connection may introduce some speed degradation.
+Also using USB Wi-Fi Dongle instead of cable connection may introduce some speed degradation.

 My own setup runs in LXC container on Orange Pi 4 with wlan0 interface bypassed and /dev/rfkill also for quite long time (yeah, docker inside LXC, because we can).

-Also SBC part is tested on cheap and not-so-popular Rock Pi S with 512Mb of RAM.
+Also, SBC part is tested on cheap and not-so-popular Rock Pi S with 512Mb of RAM.

 ## Reporting bugs